-by Tom Preston-Werner, Peter Pistorius, Rob Cameron, David Price, and more than a hundred amazing contributors (see end of file for a full list).
+by Tom Preston-Werner, Peter Pistorius, Rob Cameron, David Price, and more than two hundred amazing contributors (see end of file for a full list).

 Redwood is an opinionated, full-stack, serverless web application framework

 that will allow you to build and deploy JAMstack applications with ease.

 Imagine a React frontend, statically delivered by CDN, that talks via GraphQL to

 your backend running on AWS Lambdas around the world, all deployable with just a

 git push—that's Redwood.
 By making a lot of decisions for you, Redwood lets

 you get to work on what makes your application special, instead of wasting

 cycles choosing and re-choosing various technologies and configurations.
 Plus,

 because Redwood is a proper framework, you benefit from continued performance